carpentriesoffline/offlinedatasci/paper.md

 ## Software Design (Methods)

 This package is designed for two use cases.
-The original design focused on instructors teaching data science in internet limited environments using a Raspberry Pi, or other local computer capable of serving content over WiFi, that students would connect to to access data, installers, package repositories, and lesson material.
+The original design focused on instructors teaching data science in Internet limited environments using a Raspberry Pi, or other local computer capable of serving content over WiFi, that students would connect to to access data, installers, package repositories, and lesson material.
 This local server would serve